New York University Abu Dhabi

-New York University Abu Dhabi (NYUAD, جامعة نيويورك أبوظبي) is a degree granting, portal campus of New York University serving as a private, liberal arts college, located in Abu Dhabi, United Arab Emirates.
+New York University Abu Dhabi (NYUAD, جامعة نيويورك أبوظبي) is a degree-granting portal campus of New York University, established as a private liberal arts college in Abu Dhabi, United Arab Emirates.

-Together with New York University in New York City and New York University Shanghai, the portal campus is part of NYU's Global Network University.
-It opened in 2008 at a temporary site for conferences and cultural events.
-The academic program opened in September 2010 at the university's provisional downtown site; it was later moved in 2014 to the permanent campus built on Saadiyat Island, Abu Dhabi.
+Together with the main sites in New York and Shanghai, the portal campus is part of NYU's Global Network University.
+It started in 2008 as a temporary site for conferences and cultural events.
+The academic program opened in September 2010 at the university's provisional downtown site.
+It was moved permanently in 2014 to Saadiyat Island, Abu Dhabi.

-In 2021, the university welcomed 530 new entrants from the Class of 2025 who were selected from more than 17,300 applicants from all over the world (an acceptance rate of about 3%).
+The university has produced 22 Rhodes Scholars since its opening in 2010.

-The university announced that it had already produced "17 Rhodes Scholars since welcoming its first class in 2010, more Rhodes Scholars per student than any university in the world."
+New York University Abu Dhabi is accredited by the Commission for Academic Accreditation (CAA), the UAE Federal Government's quality assurance agency for higher education.
+NYUAD is also accredited as an additional location of NYU by the Middle States Commission on Higher Education, an institutional accreditation agency recognized by the US Secretary of Education and the Council for Higher Education Accreditation.

 History and background

 In October 2007, New York University announced its intention to open a complete branch campus in Abu Dhabi, financed by the government of the United Arab Emirates.
 New York University planned the Abu Dhabi campus, and the funding mainly came from the UAE government.

 The school was first opened in 2008 on a site in downtown Abu Dhabi, where it held various public events such as academic conferences, workshops, and performances.
 Alfred Bloom, former president of Swarthmore College, was appointed to lead NYU Abu Dhabi as vice chancellor in September 2008.
 NYU Abu Dhabi accepted its first class of 150 students in September 2010.
-As of 2010, the college offered liberal arts and science subjects, including engineering.
-It welcomed Mariët Westermann, former vice president at The Andrew W. Mellon Foundation, former provost of NYU Abu Dhabi, former director of NYU's Institute of Fine Arts, and art historian, as a second Vice Chancellor in August 2019.
+Starting from 2010, the college offered variety of courses in arts and sciences.
+Mariët Westermann, academic administrator and art historian, was appointed as the second Vice Chancellor in August 2019 and served until May 31, 2024.
+Fabio Piano, Ph.D., Joint Distinguished Professor, NYU Abu Dhabi-NYU New York, Professor of Biology and Director of the Center for Genomics and Systems Biology at NYU in New York, and NYU Abu Dhabi Provost from 2010-2020, was appointed interim Vice Chancellor, effective June 1, 2024.

 New York University moved the Abu Dhabi campus to a new site in 2014 in the Marina district of Saadiyat Island.
 It was designed by Rafael Viñoly, an Uruguayan architect, and built by Al-Futtaim Carillion.
 NYU eventually plans to have 2,000 students on campus.
 The university plans to open a graduate school and make the school a center for research.